 GPS, voice search, text-to-speech, screen readers and more are all powering innovations that benefit visually impaired users across the globe.
-What are the best apps available on today’s market?
+The visually impaired could also make use of a foreign language voiceover service, if at all they’re traveling around the world.
+The world has changed quite a bit and there’s a lot more technology than we can imagine.
+Anyway, what are the best apps available on today’s market?

 Tap Tap See

 TapTapSee utilizes the smartphone’s camera to transform your phone into a fantastic object-identification tool.